martinadanese/AP-binary-tree/README.md

-# AP_project
+# Binary Tree
 Repo for Advanced Programming final project

-## C++ part
+## BST class

-This part consists of the implementation of a template binary search tree (bst).
 The classes implemented are:

 - `bst<const k_type,v_type,OP>` which defines a pointer to the root of the bst (`head`), the comparison operator (`op`), which is used to compare two keys (`std::less<k_type`>is set as